fxpio/fxp-security-bundle/README.md

   (expressions are compiled on cache compilation)
 - Compiler pass to inject service dependencies of custom expression function providers in variables of expression voter
+- `@Security` annotation compatible with custom expression functions and variables
 - Security factory for host role
 - Compiler pass for object filter voters